jui9797/MCP-checking-meeting-schedules/README.md

 It exposes a tool (`getMyCalendarDataByDate`) that fetches events from a Google Calendar on a given date.
 Additionally, a helper script (`checkToday.js`) can be run to check today’s meetings directly via CLI.

+The **Calendar MCP Server** allows you to access your **Google Calendar events** through MCP-compatible apps.

+- When running this project with **Cursor AI**, you can simply ask Cursor questions like:
+  **“Do I have any meetings today?”**
+  and Cursor will fetch your meeting schedule from Google Calendar and give you the answer directly.

+This makes it easier to manage daily schedules without leaving your development environment.

 ---

 ## 🚀 Features